aforward/writing/blog/oh-the-apis-opencamps-2017.md

 So now we can extract the content type and use that decode the response from our API.

-But before we tack that only our get method, let’s refactor it into it’s main parts.
+But before we tack that only our get method, let's refactor it into it's main parts.

 ```elixir
 def get(url, headers \\ []) do